Today was all about just getting myself over to the West Coast. It was exhausting but I gained some hours flying over.

 The goal tonight was to actually get dinner before driving in.
 We managed a quick stop for Mexican take out.

 We prepped ourselves for the long drive back to Los Angeles.
 Of course we had to say goodbye to the horses first.
-Then headed to Hearst Castle, a ridiculous estate basically built on the whims of someone with a lot of money.
+Then headed to Hearst Castle, a ridiculous estate basically built on the whims of the rich.
 We also stopped at San Luis Obispo to see an alley made of gum, ew.
 Then more and more driving back to LA.

 Although, our PCH drive was over, we also visited the Griffith Observatory and the Murphy Ranch.
 The ranch is DEFINITELY worth visiting.